Here are 10 Straight Talk communication styles images drawn from our blog posts.

 2: The Matrix of Communication Styles

-The Matrix of Communication Styles can be somewhat confusing at first, but it’s a very useful tool once you understand how it works.
-In fact, once you instill in your mind a mental image of the Matrix, you can use it to identify another person’s communication style, even if he or she hasn’t taken the communication styles survey.
+The Matrix of Communication Styles can be a very useful tool once you understand how it works.
+Once you instill in your mind a mental image of the Matrix, you can use it to identify another person’s communication style, even if he or she hasn’t taken the communication styles survey.

 If you split the Matrix into equal quarters, or quadrants, then each quadrant illustrates a primary style—Director, Expresser, Thinker, or Harmonizer.